bruprod/pymongo_cache/README.md

 - pymongo must be installed

 ## Examples
-In the follwoing examples, the database "Data" and the collection "Collection" are used.
+In the following examples, the database "Data" and the collection "Collection" are used.
 ### Simple example
 ```python
 import time